MKRhere/r/README.md

 # Recommended Software Stack
 ## MKRhere/r/

-Hello, I'm Muthu Kumar (MKR).
-I work on a lot of stuff, generally in design and code, but I also write articles and stories, make films and stuff.
+Hello, I'm Muthu Kumar.

+I work on a lot of stuff, mostly in design and code, but I also write articles and stories, make films and stuff.
 Due to my varied interests, I think it's worth putting out my recommended software for anyone to find use in it.
+Hence I made the `/r/` repository.
 If you were looking for something, this might help you.
-Also, if you are violently fuming out there over my choice, feel free to comment your frustration out.
+Also, if you are violently fuming out there over my choice, feel free to `issue` your frustration out.
 We're here to learn.

 > Note: I personally use these software.
 Most are open source, cross platform, and preferably have a portable option.
 Some might be unconventional or unpopular choices, but it works for my requirements.
 It might or might not work for you.